 Harvest Sector Cords

-2017 Minnesota Pulpwood Industries 0
+2018 Minnesota Pulpwood Industries 0

 Pulpwood Export (To Wisconsin) 0

-2018 Sawlogs and Other 8,688
+2018 Sawlogs and Other 9,504

-Total Harvest 8,688
+Total Harvest 9,504

-Source: U.S. Forest Service Northern Research Station and DNR surveys (sawtimber and pulp surveys draft, fuelwood non-draft)
+Source: U.S. Forest Service Northern Research Station and DNR Timber Product Output surveys.
+All surveys DRAFT

-- Cedar can be a great fit for some value-added products due to its natural resistance to decay. - Product markets include posts and poles, railings, and rough lumber.
+- Cedar can be a great fit for some value-added products due to its natural resistance to decay. - Product markets include fencing, furniture, interior cabin accents, paneling, posts and poles, railings, and rough lumber.

-• White cedar has been somewhat of a "neglected" resource for many years, mainly because it is difficult to regenerate it consistently on many sites.
-Cedar regeneration needs more research.
+• White cedar has been a "neglected" resource for many years, mainly because it is difficult to regenerate it consistently on many sites.
+Cedar regeneration needs more research; studying regeneration response to controlled disturbance could help.

 - Use of white cedar for industrial products in Minnesota is modest.
-A limited pulpwood market exists for cedar as mulch.
-The modest amount of utilization in Minnesota is entirely for sawtimber, specialty products, and a small amount for fuelwood. - Cedar has tremendous importance for wildlife habitat and ecological diversity. - Cedar is long-lived, and can be difficult to regenerate naturally.
+Limited pulpwood markets (mulch) exist for cedar.
+The modest amount of utilization in Minnesota is primarily for sawtimber, specialty products, and a small amount for fuelwood. - Cedar has tremendous importance for wildlife habitat and ecological diversity. - Cedar is long-lived, and can be difficult to regenerate naturally.

-FIGURE 5-70: NORTHERN WHITE CEDAR NET GROWTH AS PERCENT OF GROWING STOCK VOLUME IN MINNESOTA
+FIGURE 5-70: NORTHERN WHITE CEDAR NET GROWTH AS PERCENT OF GROWING STOCK VOLUME, MINNESOTA